Radio jamming in Korea: Radio jamming in North Korea

-It is illegal for North Koreans to listen to anything other than state-run radio and all radios sold by state shops in North Korea are fix-tuned to government frequencies, though radios capable of receiving foreign broadcasts can be bought on the black market.
-North Korea does not jam any commercial South Korean television or radio broadcasts, however some state-owned channels are jammed (namely KBS1 Ch.9, KBS2 Ch.7, KBS Radio 1 711 kHz and 97.3 MHz, KBS 1FM 93.1 MHz, KBS Radio 2 603 kHz/106.1 MHz, KBS 2FM 89.1 MHz KBS Radio 3 1134 kHz/104.9 MHz, KBS Radio Social Education 6,015 kHz and Korean Forces Network 96.7 MHz).
-Before the (early 2007) closure of South Korean shortwave domestic radio broadcasts (which were often targeted at the North), 3930 kHz KBS Radio 1 and 6015 and 6135 kHz KBS Radio Korean Ethnicity (formerly KBS Radio Social Education) were severely jammed by the North.
+It is illegal for North Koreans to listen to anything other than state-run radio, and all radios sold by state shops in North Korea are fix-tuned to government frequencies, though radios capable of receiving foreign broadcasts can be bought on the black market.
+North Korea does not jam any commercial South Korean television or radio broadcasts, but some state-owned channels are jammed (namely KBS1 Ch.9, KBS2 Ch.7, KBS Radio 1 711 kHz and 97.3 MHz, KBS 1FM 93.1 MHz, KBS Radio 2 603 kHz/106.1 MHz, KBS 2FM 89.1 MHz KBS Radio 3 1134 kHz/104.9 MHz, KBS Radio Social Education 972/6,015 kHz and Korean Forces Network 96.7 MHz).
+Before the 2007 closure of South Korean shortwave domestic radio broadcasts, which were often targeted at the North, 3930 kHz KBS Radio 1 and 6015 and 6135 kHz KBS Radio Korean Ethnicity (formerly KBS Radio Social Education) were severely jammed by the North.

 The type of the jamming on shortwave is "Jet Plane Noise", which makes it very difficult to hear the radio broadcasts.
 Since this type of jamming has a wider bandwidth than general broadcasts on shortwave, others near the broadcast aimed by that jamming are also hard to assure clear transmission.
 North Korea jams South Korea's clandestine shortwave broadcast, Echo of Hope, and the South Korean international shortwave broadcasts of KBS World Radio on 5975 kHz (discontinued as of early 2007) and 7275 kHz.
 The South Korean national radio channel, KBS Radio 1 on 711 kHz medium-wave is also jammed by the North.
-Before the bilateral declaration in 2000, KBS Radio 1 used to deliver certain programmes (merged with then KBS Radio Social Education) which condemned the North Korean regime at midnight.
+Before the June 15th North–South Joint Declaration in 2000, KBS Radio 1 used to deliver certain programmes (merged with then KBS Radio Social Education) which condemned the North Korean regime at midnight.
 A visitor to coastal areas of the Yellow Sea (covering coastal parts of Gyeonggi Province, Incheon, Chungcheong, and sometimes Jeolla regions) who tunes into 711 kHz (KBS Radio 1 Seoul) may hear strange beeping sounds, which seem to be jamming signals from the North.

 KBS Radio Korean Ethnicity no longer targets North Koreans since the North-South Korea Joint Declaration on 15 June 2000.
 As of 15 August 2007, the radio channel has changed to a special radio broadcast for the Russian Far East and Northeast China, targeting the nearly three million Koreans in China and several hundred thousand Koryo-saram (ethnic Koreans in post-Soviet states).